ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

 If the node is not yet a Primary Network Validator, we will first add it as a Primary Network Validator.

-The wizard will ask us how we want to pay for the Add Primary Network transaction fee.
+The wizard will ask us how we want to pay for the transaction fees.
-We are going to choose `Use stored key` for Fuji:
+Choose `Use stored key` for Fuji:

 ```text
  Which key source should be used to pay transaction fees?: